opencarecc/opencareMakerPlaybook/our_workshop_experience.md

 - Public networks have firewalls you need to deal with
 - Public wireless networks don't like 20 devices trying to connect at the same time
 - Public networks require multiple authentication which is hard when dealing with simple hardware like Arduino
-- The errors you have to deal with when trying to connect and send packets of data over a network are a lot harder to troubleshoot and fix
+- The errors you have to deal with when trying to connect and send packets of data over a network are a lot harder to troubleshoot and fix.

 With some experience on our shoulder dealing with this kind of issues we came prepared to the workshop.